owncloud-archive/documentation/user_manual/webdav-api/comments/index.rst

   curl -u username:password -X DELETE 'http://localhost/remote.php/dav/comments/files/4/5'

-If the comment was successfully deleted, no response body would be returned.
+If the comment was successfully deleted, no response body would be returned, but an ``HTTP/1.1 204 No Content`` status code will be returned.
-However, if the comment does not exist, then the following response will be returned.
+However, if the comment does not exist, then the following response will be returned, along with an ``HTTP/1.1 404 Not Found`` status code.

 .. code-block:: xml